 Pokemon Go.
-Ah yes, that new app that has created a global phenomenon; a global craze even – but the thing is, it’s not solely just about gaming, is it?
+Ah yes, the new app that has created a global phenomenon.
+A global craze even.
+But the thing is, it’s not solely about gaming, is it?

 So instead of fighting this trend, it’s time to start integrating artificial reality into your tours.
 This will not only help keep your tours relevant, but it will ultimately help you grow your tourism business and sell more tours.